EnTing0417/angular-library-document-builder/README.md

 #### Auto generate HTML files and docs based on TS files in project

+Add new command ``npm run build-docs``` in package.json

 ```
 npm run build-docs
 ```

 Output files of Markdown files and HTML files stored in /docs

+Add generate-docs.js and /templates to your existing Angular Project

+/docs will be auto-generated after running ```npm run build-docs```

 ```
 Angular CLI       : 21.0.2